KArbeRes/MagentaA11yV2/public/content/documentation/web/component/progress-indicator.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Arrow keys: Content within the progress indicator is browsed in logical order
+   - Arrow keys: Content within the progress indicator is browsed in a logical order

 2. Test mobile screenreader gestures

-   - Swipe: Content within the progress indicator is browsed in logical order
+   - Swipe: Content within the progress indicator is browsed in a logical order

 3. Listen to screenreader output on all devices